 \subsection{Action Co-occurrence Models}

-We explore different models with different input representations.
+We explore many models with various input representations.
 We group the models as described in the related work link prediction section: random baseline, heuristic-based models (graph topology models), embedding-based models (cosine similarity and graph neural networks), and learning-based models (SVM models).
-As described in \cref{sec:data_proc}, we run experiments with various types of data representations: Textual: Action and Action Transcript; Visual: Action, Video, and Multi-modal (Action\&Videos; the average between action and video visual embeddings); Graph: Action and Multi-modal (Action\&Videos) using the graph topology.
+As described in \cref{sec:data_proc}, we run experiments with various types of data representations: Textual: Action and Action Transcript; Visual: Action, Video, and Multi-modal (Action\&Videos; the average between action and video visual embeddings); Graph: Action and Multi-modal (Action\&Videos) using graph topology.